 In addition, pre-made tents come with intake and exhaust vents.
 You can use these to keep steady airflow through your tent.
 Airflow is another important factor to consider in your tent.
 You want to make sure there’s always air passing through your growing area when you’re growing weed in a tent.
 This will prevent diseases like powdery mildew (PM) from popping up in your plants.

-If you build your own tent, you’ll need to include your own intake and exhaust.
+If you build your own marijuana grow tent, you’ll need to include your own intake and exhaust.
 Intake should be low to the ground, because you want to suck in cool air to counteract the heat from your lights.
 Your exhaust should be higher up.
 This is because heat rises, and you want to pull hot air out of your room.
 This will help regulate your temperature when growing weed in a tent.

 You’ll need to keep an eye on your temperature and humidity within your tent.
 Growing weed in a tent gives you great control over these variables.
 However, the tent isn’t going to grow the weed for you.
 You still need to keep track of your temperature and humidity.
 In addition, you may need to buy a humidifier, dehumidifier, heater, or air conditioning unit to control your environment.
 You want to keep your ambient humidity below 40 percent, and your temperature between 78 and 85 degrees.